fdm-monster/fdm-monster/README.md

 - [ ] :rocket: Plugin system (preparation work is ready)
 - [ ] :rocket: Docker overlay as service management (daemonized restart & auto-updates)
 - [ ] Support for OctoPrint 2.0.0 (when it comes out)
-- [ ] More to be found here https://github.com/fdm-monster/fdm-monster/discussions/48

 There are a lot of plans in the making (f.e. tunneling, auto-discovery, plugin system,  etc.), which will be announced as we go!